By Katie Hannon Michel & Maya Hazarika Watts

 Health department staff and other public officials are working incredibly hard to address challenges and craft innovative solutions in response to this evolving epidemic.
 Early data show that the pandemic is exacerbating inequities that existed before the pandemic began and that people of color face increased social, health, and economic risks associated with COVID-19.
 Strategies that jurisdictions pilot and implement to respond to the emergency can be extended or can directly inform long-term solutions to address pre-existing inequities.
 Decisionmakers and community leaders can start with the solutions highlighted earlier in this article to ensure more equitable enforcement of public health laws.

-For more information on enforcement considerations and COVID-19, refer to the Fines and Fees Justice Center, the Vera Institute of Justice, the Brennan Center for Justice, and The Appeal.
+For more information on enforcement considerations and COVID-19, refer to the Fines and Fees Justice Center, the Vera Institute of Justice, the Brennan Center for Justice, The Appeal, and Public Health Law Watch (view the 6/2/20 briefing).
+Also see ChangeLab Solutions' guide Equitable Enforcement to Achieve Health Equity.
 Be sure to find out whether the policies you are considering are permitted under your state's laws.

 Please check out the next installment in this series, which discusses policy responses related to housing: expanding tenant protections; placing a moratorium on evictions; and ensuring access to water, heat, and power.